marceluxvk/vagrant-k8s-ha/README.md

 This test aims to enable everybody to start and test the kubernates high available cluster environment.
 All configuration are available to guarantee the well understanding about how to configure and enable a kubernates cluster.
+Application and funcional tests are available on the ["examples" directory](https://github.com/marceluxvk/vagrant-k8s-ha/tree/master/examples).

 ## About the tools ##
 The hosts are provisioned using [vagrant](https://docs.docker.com/) and [virtual box](https://www.virtualbox.org/wiki/Downloads), so if you wanna try this module you must install theses both tools.